cma-open/cmatools/docs/source/userguide/gettingstarted.rst

 Installing CMATOOLS
 ===================

+change to user guide ? - chekc other examples .....

-The CMATOOLS package canbe installed int ways, as a standalone package for use directly, or as part of the installatino of on eof the main CMA based projects, where CMATOOLS is a dependency of those projects.
+The CMATOOLS package canbe installed in two ways, as a standalone package for use directly, or as part of the installatino of on eof the main CMA based projects, where CMATOOLS is a dependency of those projects.